wtforms/flask-wtf/docs/csrf.rst

 AJAX
 ----

-Sending POST requests via AJAX is possible where there is no forms at all.
+Sending POST requests via AJAX is possible where there are no forms at all.
-This feature is only available since 0.9.0.
+This feature is available since 0.9.0.

-Assumimg you have done ``CsrfProtect(app)``, you can get the csrf token via ``{{ csrf_token() }}``.
+Assuming you have done ``CsrfProtect(app)``, you can get the csrf token via ``{{ csrf_token() }}``.
 This method is available in every template, that way you don't have to worry if there are no forms for rendering the csrf token field.